open-feature/go-sdk-contrib/tools/tck/README.md

 Empty by default, which is silence rather than a claim.
 A deviation with no summary is rejected by configuration validation, because it records that something is broken without saying what and is then worth less than the bare skip it accompanies; so is one naming a reserved capability, because no scenario carries that tag and nothing was skipped for it to explain.
+A deviation naming a capability the SDK cannot express is rejected too, for a different reason: those scenarios *are* skipped, but for every provider in this language whatever any of them does, so an entry there would record a property of the SDK as a defect of your provider.
+Go has none of those today.

 ## Controlling the backend